 Several years ago, when water sports was unheard of in India, travellers heading to the far-east (Singapore, Malaysia, Thailand) would look forward to indulging in some water-related activity (water scooters, para-sailing, para-gliding, etc).
 Water sports was unique, different and adventurous.
 But not anymore.
 Nowadays water-sports of the kind I have mentioned here are passe’.
 Water sports in one form or the other is now available in most of India’s popular beaches.

 Any place or country that you visit will have something specific and characteristic of that place.
-Something that will not come up on that first research that you carry out when planning a trip.
+Something that will sometimes not come up on that first search that you carry out when planning a trip.
 You have to scratch beneath the surface a wee bit to find that little gem.
 Sometimes it will be so local, that only a local can help you find it.

 1) I know, there is nothing off-beat or new about dune-bashing in the deserts of Dubai.
 Everyone knows it exists.
 So why is it on the list?
 That’s because I believe that a trip to the UAE cannot be complete if you do not undergo the experience of driving on the sand dunes in a 4X4.